 Ecuador has traditionally not been much of a luxury travel destination, with most upscale travelers only stopping a night in Quito or Guayaquil on the way to or from the Galapagos Islands.
-This has been changing this decade, however, with many luxury tourists realizing there is plenty worth sticking around for in this country of high Andes Mountains, volcanoes, jungles, cloudforests, and empty beaches.
+This has been changing this decade, however, with many luxury vacation travelers realizing there are plenty of reasons for sticking around.
+The mainland has the high Andes Mountains, volcanoes, Amazon basin jungles, cloudforests, and empty beaches.

 Until Mashpi came along, the top hotels and lodges were all focused in Quito, Guayaquil, and the jungle.
-Most of Ecuador's upscale tourism takes place on the water—on luxury yacht trips to the Galapagos rather than in a permanent structure on land.
+Most of Ecuador's upscale holidays take place on the water—on luxury yacht trips to the Galapagos rather than in a permanent structure on land.
 Several small properties have opened on the islands though for those who want an exploration base instead of spending a week at sea.

 Sacha Lodge — Amazon Basin Region